-I have taken part in Herts Open Studios for a number of years.
-I also usually take part in Bucks Art Weeks, and show at fairs across Bucks, Herts, and Oxon.
+I have taken part in Herts Open Studios and Bucks Art Weeks for a number of years, and show at fairs across Bucks, Herts, and Oxon.

-I have been showing my work in the Dacorum Creatives Hub in the Marlowes Centre, Hemel Hempstead, since September 2020 and will continue to have work there until the end of December 2021.
-I also took part in the in-person HVAF Open Studios event with other Dacorum Creatives in the Marlowes Shopping Centre in 2020 and 2021.
+I have been showing my work in the Dacorum Creatives Hub in the Marlowes Centre, Hemel Hempstead, since September 2020 and will continue to have work there on a regular basis.
+I also took part in the in-person HVAF Open Studios event with other Dacorum Creatives in the Marlowes Shopping Centre in 2020, 2021 and 2022.

 I belong to the Coniston Creatives group and in the last few years have shown in Chesham Bois during Bucks Art Weeks.
 In the autumn of 2020 I took part in the Amersham Art Unlocked week-long in-person open studios event, and am part of the Amersham Art Unlocked organising team.
-We ran our first craft fair in November 2021 and plan to hold this event on an annual basis.
+We ran our first craft fair in November 2021 and held another similarly successful event on 5th November 2022.